Chiba Chiba, Japan Travel Guide

 Narita-san Shinsho-ji Temple (Narita City) is a revered and large A buddhist place of worship.
 Its complex includes pagodas, halls, gardens, and sacred fire ceremonies.
 The approach, Omotesando, has traditional shops and restaurants.
 Sawara (Katori City) is a well-maintained Edo-period river town with canals, wooden houses, and merchant shops, known as "Little Edo."
 Chiba Prefectural Boso-no-Mura (Sakae-machi) is an open-air museum remaking an Edo-period village and Meiji-era streetscape.

 While exploring historical sites and rural areas, sampling local specialties improves the cultural experience.
 Narita's Omotesando street is known for traditional eel dishes, a local delicacy.
-Rural villages offer fresh, seasonal produce from their farms.
+Rural villages offer fresh, seasonal produce from its farms.

 Dedicate 1-3 extra days to thoroughly explore Tokyo's districts, museums, and culinary scenes.
 Tokyo has endless possibilities for further discovery.